John-Abbott-College/6A6-Notes/assignments/Assignment3.md

   - Test this method manually by forwarding an email and ensuring that the app navigates to the correct page and displays the forwarded email.

 ## Write View Model 🖆

+**UPDATE APR 24:** As soon as you modify the `WritePage()` to accept the `WriteViewModel` through its constructor, remove or comment out all the other fields/methods in this page which will be now covered by this view model.

+- I also recommend testing each functionality manually as you add them to the code.
+- Remove the `ObservableMessage email` sent through the constructor.
+- This view model should be receiving a `QueryParameter` of type`ObservableMessage` which is the email to be edited.
+If this message is not set, then instantiate a new `ObservableMessage` to use as the `EditEmail`.

 #### Constructor